• Skip to primary navigation

 Instructions

 • Preheat the oven to 400F.
 Line a baking sheet with aluminum foil and place a wire rack on top.
-Grease wire rack with canola oil
+Grease wire rack with 1 tablespoon canola oil.

-• IIn a large bowl, toss wings with baking powder, salt, paprika, garlic powder and cayenne until evenly coated.
+• IIn a large bowl, toss 2.5 lbs chicken wings with 2 tablespoon baking powder, 1 teaspoon salt, 1 teaspoon paprika, 1 teaspoon garlic powder and ¼ teaspoon cayenne pepper until evenly coated.

 • Arrange wings on the wire rack in a single layer, ensuring they aren't touching.
 Bake for 35-40 minutes, until golden and crispy.

 • Meanwhile, prepare the honey-buffalo sauce.
-In a small pot over medium-low heat, bring Frank's hot sauce, honey, and butter to a boil, stirring constantly to avoid burning.
+In a small pot over medium-low heat, bring ⅓ cup Frank’s hot sauce, 2 tablespoon honey, and 2 tablespoon butter to a boil, stirring constantly to avoid burning.
 Cook and stir for another 2-3 minutes, or until the sauce has thickened slightly (the sauce will continue to thicken as it cools).

 • Once the wings are baked, allow them to cool for 5-10 minutes (this will make them release more easily from the wire rack) and transfer them to a large bowl.
 Pour the sauce over the wings and toss to coat evenly.